willian-bl/willian-bl/README.md

 ### About me
 - 📚 Studying Computer Science in UNIFRAN
 - 🌎 Brazilian
-- 🧑 20 years old
+- 🧑 21 years old
-- 👀 I’m interested in Python and Java
+- 👀 I’m interested in Python, Java and Docker
-- 🌱 I’m currently learning HTML, CSS, JavaScript and Java
+- 🌱 I’m currently learning JavaScript and Java
-- 💼 Working as IT apprentice
+- 💼 Working as Cloud DevOps
-- 💡 Gaining knowledge in Linux and Network Infrastructure
+- 💡 Gaining knowledge in AWS, Terraform and Cloud in general